Language of the suburbs

 On jure sur la tête de sa mère à l’âge de neuf ans

 On a l’insulte facile mais un vocabulaire innovant

 - Verlan: Jargon of the suburbs obtained by pronouncing certain words back to front.
-If you take the expression à ‘l’envers’ which means ‘back to front’ and you split it in two ‘l’en- vers’ and then put then reverse the order of the syllables…you get ‘vers-l’en’.
+If you take the expression à ‘l’envers’ which means ‘back to front’ and you split it in two ‘l’en- vers’ and then reverse the order of the syllables…you get ‘vers-l’en’.
 Verlan.